getampt/docs/data.md

 ## Understanding data structures

-The `data` interface provides a simple, but extrememly powerful abstraction over a NoSQL database that is automatically provisioned, configured, and managed for you.
+The `data` interface provides a simple, but extremely powerful abstraction over a NoSQL database that is automatically provisioned, configured, and managed for you.
 All you need to do is `set` and `get` data using a `key`.
 Items can be stored as a single value (`string`, `boolean`, `number`, `array`, etc.) or as a complex object with nested values.

 ### Storing single values

-For simple Key-Value use cases, items can be used to store a single attribute value:
+For simple key-value use cases, items can be used to store a single attribute value:

 ```javascript
 await data.set("foo", "bar"); // string